 Who are we?

 Sailability Capricornia is part of a non-profit world wide organisation run entirely by volunteers.
-Our goal is to make sailing accessible to people of all level of abilities.
+Our goal is to make sailing and on water activities accessible to people of all level of abilities.

 What do we sail?